 By never letting go of the needles, you work by feel which frees your eyes for looking at people as you talk together or watch television, etc. It becomes so effortless that women used to say that it felt wrong of an evening not to have "knitting on the needles".

-Irrespective of what the pattern may be, what matters is that you still hold the wool the same way and grip the right hand needle through the knitting, not letting go of it until the end of a row, i.e. continuing to work by feel.
+Irrespective of what the pattern may be, what matters is that you still hold the yarn the same way and grip the right-hand needle through the knitting, not letting go of it until the end of a row, i.e. continuing to work by feel.

 In my experience this Continental way produces a tighter tension.

-In the USA we call your 'continental way' the 'French style' of knitting.
+In the USA we call your 'Continental way' the 'French style' of knitting.
 It was how my mother taught me to knit.